The Red Skelton Show: Final years: 1970–1971

 CBS ended its association with the program in early 1970.
 This apparently marked the beginning of one of several attempts by CBS to downplay programming (even shows gaining relatively strong Nielsen ratings) whose primary appeal was to "Middle America", an audience more rural and also somewhat older than that generally desired by network television advertisers.
-Marketers were moving towards a younger, "hipper" and more urban audience (see the Rural Purge).
+Marketers were moving towards a younger, "hipper" and more urban audience (see the "rural purge").
 Skelton was reportedly heartbroken at the cancellation.

 The move to NBC: 1970

 At least in part due to Skelton's iconic status, the program was picked up by NBC in late 1970.
 However, the program that aired was quite different from the one that Skelton's CBS audience was used to seeing.
 The new set was dark, devoid of the bright and colorful backdrops that viewers had seen on CBS.
 The show was cut back to its original half-hour length and it was moved from Tuesday to Monday nights.

-But perhaps the biggest change was that the show began to incorporate "regulars" for the first time along with Skelton, Rose, and Rose's orchestra.
-A repertory company of young, comic actors and actresses was added as well as veteran performers such as Eve McVeagh and The Burgundy Street Singers (previously seen after an abortive comeback on network television by 1950s folk singing star Jimmie Rodgers on ABC two years earlier.)
+Perhaps the biggest change was that the show began to incorporate "regulars" for the first time along with Skelton, Rose, and Rose's orchestra.
+A repertory company of young, comic actors and actresses was added, as well as veteran performers such as Eve McVeagh and The Burgundy Street Singers who had been previously seen after an abortive comeback on network television by 1950s folk singing star Jimmie Rodgers on ABC two years earlier.

-The new format never really worked; the audience sensed that there was little chemistry between Skelton and his repertory company.
+The new format never really worked; the audience sensed that there was little rapport between Skelton and his repertory company.
 The program ended in March 1971, although selected programs from this final season were rerun on NBC on Sunday nights during mid-1971 by Procter & Gamble, so it could be said that Skelton's network television career had ended exactly where it had begun.